gasche/opam-compiler-conf/README.md

 it infers the switch name from DCVS information (only git is currently supported).

+The to workflow should be as follows, from the root directory of an OCaml source tree:

+    opam compiler-conf configure
+    make world.opt # or any way to build the compiler opam compiler-conf install # gives you a new switch

+If you already have a switch for this compiler branch installed, then you should note that

+    opam compiler-conf reinstall

+will recompile the OPAM packages in this switch, while just running

+    make install

+will simply overwrite the compiler's installation.
+This can save time when you know the compiler change will not affect package compilation in any way.

+The full list of commands is the following:

 get-switch: returns the name of the OPAM switch inferred from DCVS information

 get-conf:   returns the OPAM configuration file inferred

+get-descr:  returns the OPAM description file inferred

 configure:  runs the ./configure script of the OCaml distribution
             (OCaml needs to be told at ./configure time where it will